 At the course level, NOCE follows Title 5 guidelines for noncredit grades and progress indicators.
 The evaluative symbols are Pass (P), No Pass (NP), and Satisfactory Progress (SP) indicating measurable progress towards course completion.
 The High School Diploma Program utilizes the common academic grading system (A, B, C, D, and NG) to measure student learning.
 The evaluative symbols are granted based on student learning that is measured through formal and informal forms of assessment.
-Acceptable forms of assessment are behavior observation. combination test, lab work, objective test, physical activity, project or portfolio, self-report or survey, standardized test, subjective test, participation, and writing assignment.
+Acceptable forms of assessment are behavior observation, combination test, lab work, objective test, physical activity, project or portfolio, self-report or survey, standardized test, subjective test, participation, and writing assignment.
 Faculty determine the appropriate assessment tool for measuring learning outcomes.
 CTE, ESL, DSS, Basic Skills, and LEAP are actively engaged in determining the best way to assess their students and/or assessing outcomes.
 All this data is stored in eLumen.
 Within eLumen, the course level outcomes are mapped to the program level outcomes, and program level outcomes are mapped to the institutional outcomes.

 Basic Skills is working on determining how to assess their students.
 Prior to the pandemic, students were not registered until after completing their diploma or certificate.
 Without being registered, the data only shows completion rates.
 In the past, high school faculty collected student learning outcome data via an Excel tracking sheet and the literacy lab faculty collected data via administration of a survey.
 Since the pandemic, students are being enrolled while participating.
-Due to this adjustment, GED faculty have been able to report data in eLumen, and the high school and literacy lab faculty are reevaluating the existing learning outcomes.
+Due to this adjustment, GED faculty have been able to report data in eLumen and the high school and literacy lab faculty are reevaluating the existing learning outcomes.
 Through regular faculty meetings, the department will work towards deciding which benchmarks will be used as assessments to show learning and progress in various academic areas of the Basic Skills department.
-The department will work towards deciding what benchmarks will be used as assessments to show learning and progress.